Photographer: Rob Young

 Haukadalur Geothermal Area Origins and Nature

-Geological evidence indicates that the Haukadalur Geothermal Area originally formed at the end of the last Ice Age.
-Nevertheless, occasional earthquakes in the region continue to alter its nature even today.
+The earth isn’t finished with the mesmerizing site yet, though.
+Occasional earthquakes in the region continue to alter its nature even today.
+These events typically remain minor.
 The last such recorded earthquake in the region occurred in July of 2000.

 Living within this unique environment are numerous species of microorganism and algae.
-In fact, many of these eventually adapted to survive within the unique water and extreme heat.
-Furthermore, many of them remain incapable of surviving in water temperatures measurements below 158 F (70 C).
+All adapted to survive within the unique water and extreme heat.
+Some of them now remain incapable of surviving in water temperatures measurements below 158 F (70 C).

 Features Sharing Its Area